Go Girls: Main

 Clumsy and unpractical, Bennie's quest to be her own boss.

 Recurring cast

 Production

-Exterior shots of characters' homes are located in Mairangi Bay, Takapuna, Vauxhall and Cheltenham, North Shore respectively.
+Exterior shots of characters' homes are located in Mairangi Bay, Takapuna, Narrow Neck and Cheltenham Beach, North Shore respectively.
 The interior shots of the homes are constructed completely inside South Pacific Pictures' studio facilities on the North Shore.

 The workshop 'Ezytune', where the characters Cody and Kevin work, is actually a Midas workshop located on Wairau Road in Glenfield, North Shore City.
 The show's producers acquire use of the workshop and simply place an 'Ezytune' sign over the existing Midas lettering during filming.

 The bar frequented by the characters, 'The Taka', is a completely fictitious premises and was constructed within a studio.
 An enlarged photograph of the Hauraki Gulf, with volcano Rangitoto Island in the background, is used as the backdrop outside of the windows of the bar, this can be noticed in some scenes filmed on the bar's decking area.